wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-Here we have the service which exposes the `getReposForUser` method to make an http call.
-Note the return type of the method - it's an `Observable<any>`.
-Now we can add it into the module and use it in the component:
+Here, we have the service, which exposes the `getReposForUser` method to make an http call.
+Note the return type of the method -- it's an `Observable<any>`.
+Now, we can add it into the module and use it in the component:

 ```ts
 @Component({